 Helping to sell the story and the people in it is some truly imaginative writing.
 I loved the witty comebacks and heartfelt conversations in McDonagh’s previous films, and he doesn’t disappoint with his newest work.
 A lot of it is vulgar, in either language or topic, but it all suits the characters speaking and the tone of the film.
 One bit of dialogue that comes to mind is from a scene where Mildred converses with a priest (Nick Searcy) and makes one of the most ludicrous comparisons I’ve ever heard.

 In addition to spoken lines, the narrative is damn near perfect.
-It kept surprising me time and time again.
+It kept surprising me over and over again.
 I covered my mouth to gasp, or stifle laughter, after being caught off-guard more than a couple times.
-The pace is fantastic too, giving you just enough time to breathe in between all the emotionally charged moments.
+The pace is fantastic too, giving you just long enough to breathe in between all the emotionally charged moments.

 While the writing makes sure everyone in the film is firing on all cylinders, the previously mentioned stars almost make the great supporting cast look like amateurs.
 Frances McDormand is marvelous in what may be her greatest role yet (and yes, I have seen Fargo).
 Mildred is a woman pushed to her breaking point and goes through almost every negative emotion one can.
 She tries to bottle up everything inside, usually making it barely noticeable at the surface, and McDormand sells every second of it.